Spanish cloak

 A Spanish cloak is a garment typically worn in the Spanish-speaking world, and dates back to the late nineteenth century.
 It was the garment of priests and traditional Christians.
-It is called "Spanish" or even "Pañosa," being made of cloth, wide flight and with bands of velvet lining revealing colour at the front edges.
+It is called "Spanish" or even "Pañosa," being made of cloth, wide flight and with bands of velvet lining revealing color at the front edges.

 History

 The cloak is thought to originate from the "Sagun", a garment worn by the Celtiberians.

 Much later the cloak was banned by one of the ministers of Carlos III, triggering the start of the Esquilache riots in the eighteenth century.
 Richard Ford, in 1845, wrote that the cloak "favours habits of inactivity, prevents the over-zealous arms or elbows from doing anything, conceals a knife and rags, and, when muffled around, offers a disguise for intrigues and robbery", and that this is why it was banned.

 The first cloaks of the nineteenth century came from some of the wool-producing areas such as Béjar in Salamanca.
 It is for this reason that one of its early precursors corresponds to the Duke of Béjar.